-Grades, CTE CULINARY FUNDAMENTALS (122) All year 1.0 credit elective 10,11,12
+Grades, CTE CULINARY FUNDAMENTALS (122) 10,11,12

 In this course, students will apply fundamental culinary techniques, such as knife handling skills and recognition, selection and proper use of tools and equipment.
 An emphasis will be placed on mise en place, the management of time, ingredients and equipment.
 Students will apply standard recipe conversions using proper scaling and measurement techniques.